cocos/cocos-docs/versions/3.8/en/advanced-topics/wasm-asm-create.md

     >
     > * To compile a Debug version, set CMAKE_BUILD_TYPE to Debug in CMakeLists.txt, remove the -O3 optimization option from emcc commands, and add the -g compilation option.

-10. **Update Cocos Engine's built-in Spine Wasm:** Copy the generated Spine Wasm files to the relative path `engine-native/external/emscripten/spine`, and rename the Spine.js file to Spine.wasm.js.
+10. **Update Cocos Engine's Built-in Spine Wasm:** Copy the generated spine Wasm and spine.js files to the folder at relative path `engine-native/external/emscripten/spine`, rename spine.js to spine.wasm.js, and replace the old file.

     > **Note:** You need to restart the editor after switching between debug and release modes.

+11. **Update Editor's Cached spine.wasm.js:** Delete spine.wasm.js in the editor's cache folder at relative path `resources\3d\engine\bin\.cache`, then restart the editor.

 ## Compiling Cocos Engine's Spine Wasm (For engine versions 3.8.5 and above)

 Refer to the content in [Spine WASM Compilation Guide](https://github.com/cocos/cocos-engine/blob/v3.8.7/native/cocos/editor-support/spine-wasm/README.md).

+## Debugging Debug Version of Spine Wasm

+Use Google Chrome and install the [C/C++ DevTools Support extension](https://chromewebstore.google.com/detail/cc++-devtools-support-dwa/pdcpmagijalfljmkmjngeonclgbbannb).
+After installation, you can open and debug Spine Wasm C++ related code files in the Chrome DevTools console.